-The grading scale is as follows:

-0 - 3 absences/tardies= 100 points 3.1 - 5.0 absences/tardies= 50 points 5.1 or more absences/tardies= 0 points
+The grading scale is as follows: 0 - 1 absences/tardies= 100 points 1.1 - 2.0 absences/tardies= 50 points 2.1 or more absences/tardies= 0 points day, you will not receive credit after class or at a later date.
+If a student must leave class prior to scheduled dismissal he/she should notify the instructor before the start of class.
+Leaving class early without permission will count as an absence.

 It is your responsibility to ensure that your name is on the attendance sheet if you are present in class by the end of the class period.
-If you have not signed the roll by the end of class for that day, you will not receive credit after class or at a later date.
+If you have not signed the roll by the end of class for that